johnbintz/screenomat/README.md

 ## What's left?

 A _bunch_.
 I write what I need.
-Feel like addings fun things and/or tests?
+Feel like adding fun things and/or tests?
 Fork, hack, pull request.
 You know the drill.